 For the first time in more than fifty years, the Désert de Retz was in the hands of two owners whose only goal was to save it.

-In 1986, after four years of work discussions and negotions, extensive and costly projects to restore and consolidate the crumbling structures turned Monsieur de Monville's garden into a busy construction site.
+In 1986, after four years of work discussions and negotiations, extensive and costly projects to restore and consolidate the crumbling structures turned Monsieur de Monville's garden into a busy construction site.

 The Pyramid Icehouse, which the years had been transformed into an amorphous, green mound of vegetation, was restored to its pristine, original glory.
 The exterior facade of the Column House was renovated, and, internally, the glass skylight and the spiral staircase partially restored.
 The Temple of Pan was consolidated and both the Gothic Church and the Open-air Theater were cleared of vegetation.
 A stone wall was constructed around the entire property and thousands of unwanted trees and shrubs were cleared.
-Monsieur de Monville's orchard was replanted and some of the commons buildings were rebuilt.
-The Desert de Retz was opened to the public for the first time since the 18th century!
+Monsieur de Monville's orchard was replanted and some of the commons buildings were restored.
+The Désert de Retz was opened to the public for the first time since the 18th century!

 The restorations cost more than €2,500,000.00, of which €750,000.00 was a subsidy from the French government and the balance financed by private sponsors and the two co-owners themselves.

-On September 17, 1989, as part of the annual European Heritage Day activites, then-Minister of Culture, Jack Lang, was invited by the co-owners, Olivier Choppin de Janvry and Jean-Marc Heftler-Louiche, to visit the Désert de Retz.
+On September 17, 1989, as part of the annual European Heritage Day activities, then-Minister of Culture, Jack Lang, was invited by the co-owners, Olivier Choppin de Janvry and Jean-Marc Heftler-Louiche, to visit the Désert de Retz.
 Lang was accompanied by the media and a joined a group of visitors on a tour of the Desert de Retz.
 Watch the

 video from the archives of the Institut National de l'Audiovisuel (INA) showing several of the buildings (Quicktime, running time 00:02:13).

 On July 20, 1990, upon the personal invitation of the two co-owners, French President François Mitterrand made an inspection trip to the Désert de Retz, accompanied by Minister of Culture Jack Lang.
 See photograph at left: From left to right: Mrs. Heftler, Mr. Heftler, Mr. Choppin de Janvry, President Mitterrand, Mr. Lang.
 Click on the photograph at left to view an enlargement.

 |Jackie Kennedy Onassis, Jimmy Carter, François Mitterrand visited the Désert de Retz.